 “But, equally, someone who respects the line between our positions.”

-Of course, laughs Will, the recruitment agency needed a more formulaic description.
+Of course the recruitment agency needed a more formulaic description.

 So out came the buzzwords: